Only Applies to Special Purpose Award

 Extra INCO Capitation for Settings

-Early years settings that employ an Inclusion Coordinator (INCO) who has graduated from LINC will receive an extra €2 per week in capitation per ECCE-eligible child in a pre-school room, where the child is on an ECCE/CCS/TEC programme.
+Early learning and care settings that employ an Inclusion Coordinator (INCO) who has graduated from LINC will receive an extra €2 per week in capitation per ECCE-eligible child in a pre-school room, where the child is on an ECCE/CCSP/TEC programme.
 Subject to detailed operational guidelines, the increase applies from a) graduation of the Inclusion Coordinator from the higher education programme and b) completion of a signed agreement by the Inclusion Coordinator that they will take on the roles and responsibilities associated with the post.
 The additional €2 capitation applies to all ECCE children in the setting, not just children with special educational needs.

 Room Leader Status

 On the 21st of August 2018 the programme was recognised as meeting the ECCE Room Leader (Standard Capitation) Status by the Department of Children and Youth Affairs.
 See this link for a list of DCEDIY Early Years Recognised Qualifications.

 Update 28 May 2019: Capitation where a setting employs more than 1 LINC Graduate: